fanciscoprado/Git-Metrics/readme.md

    **1.1** Purpose

       The purpose of this SRS document is to provide a detailed overview of our metrics software.
 This SRS will cover all aspects of the software.
-      Our intended audience includes other developers and users who may find these contents useful.

    **1.2** Intended Audience

-      While anyone is free to use this program, our target audience includes primarily software developers.
+      As a tool for measuring software metrics, our target audience is primarily other software developers.

    **1.3** Scope

-      Our goal is to deliver a platform in which users can get metrics of a file and are able to use this information in a easy and productive way.
+      Our goal is to deliver a platform in which users can measure the metrics of a file and are able to use this information in a easy and productive way.

 2. **Overview**